vmware-labs/patterns-lab/README.md

 # Quick Start
-ℹ️ Please be informed, this repository is being moved FROM https://github.com/boconnor2017/e2e-k8-lab/wiki.
-All labs and code snippets will be migrated shortly.
-In the meantime, please feel free to use the legacy repository while we work on the build of this one.
+ℹ️ Please be informed, this repository is being refactored for use here using https://github.com/boconnor2017/e2e-patterns.git.
+All labs and code snippets will be migrated here shortly.
+In the meantime, please feel free to use the https://github.com/boconnor2017/e2e-patterns.git repository while we work on the build of this one.